glarsson/glarssonaws/README.md

 Scroll down for instructions how to bring this up.

-TODO:
+Considerations, thoughts, todo, etc:

-* need to make sure 'dotnet' process retarts if it crashes, or alternatively bring up new web instances if load balancer notices number of webnodes is under threshold for a period of time
+* 'dotnet' process should restart if crashed, and/or should be a service